AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

          My_Rule: {Bool_Param: true}
       }

-*[int]*
-   The parameter is an integer value, to specify it with a ``+R`` option, you can write its value right after the rule name:
+   To specify a boolean parameter through a ``+R`` option, you just have to provide the parameter's name to set it to true:

    .. code-block:: ada

-      +RMy_Rule:5  -- 'My_Rule' integer param is set to 5
+      +RMy_Rule:Bool_Param  -- 'Bool_Param' value is set to true

+*int*
+   The parameter is an integer value.
-   In a LKQL rule options file, you have to provide an integer value to the object key corresponding to the parameter name:
+   In a LKQL rule options file, you have to associate an integer value to the parameter name:

    .. code-block:: lkql